hartwigmedical/hmftools/sage/README.md

 The multip

 De-duplication removes any duplicate candidate variants, which may represent the same underlying mutation in different ways.
-SAGE removes the ollowing 4 types of deduplication in the following order on PASS variants only:
+SAGE removes the following 4 types of deduplication in the following order on PASS variants only:
 - **dedupMNV** - DEDUP any overlapping MNV in the same phase set.
 MNV may have 2 or 3 bases.
 First any MNV which has 2 changed bases and overlaps with an MNV with 3 changed bases is filtered.
 If both have 2 changed bases then the least compact MNV is filtered.
 If both have the same number of bases and changed bases then the lowest qual MNV is filtered.
 - **dedupMixedGermlineSomatic** -  Filter MNVs as DEDUP which can be explained by a germline filtered SNV and PASS, except when the MNV is in a coding region and impacts more than one base of the same codon impacted by the SNV.
 Any MNVs that have a germline component and all associated SNVs (including somatic) are given a shared MSG (mixed somatic germline) identifier.
 - **dedupMNVSNV** - Any remaining passing SNVs that are phased with and contribute to a passing somatic MNV are filtered as DEDUP.